 Selling Fine Art Photography Online: The “Normal” Way

-Now, there’s nothing wrong with any of those companies – in fact, they all serve a great purpose and may indeed suit your needs, especially if you want something off the shelf where you don’t need any degree of technical know-how, like you would if you were building a website from scratch.
+In fact, they all serve a great purpose and may indeed suit your needs, especially if you want something off the shelf where you don’t need any degree of technical know-how, like you would if you were building a website from scratch.

-What I’m talking about here isn’t meant to bash those solutions in any way — in fact, as you’ll see, they have a real part to play.
+This isn’t meant to bash those solutions in any way — in fact, as you’ll see, they have a real part to play.

 Sounds like a great and convenient solution, doesn’t it?